Avoid the Christmas holiday slump with these top tips for avoiding fatigue.

 Avoid caffeine in the afternoon

-Caffeine may disturb your sleep later on in the evening.
+Caffeine may disturb your sleep later on in the evening, meaning you don’t get the deep, relaxing sleep you need.

 Temporarily cut out alcohol